Home made dog food can be a healthy and delicious alternative to commercial dog food.

 If you're thinking about making food for your dog yourself but don't know where to start, I have a 'Beginners Guide' right here.

 There are a few reasons why you might be considering a DIY diet for your pet...

 The most important part of feeding your dog homemade food is getting the ingredients right - figuring out what's good for him, what's bad for him, and the ratio/balance of protein, carbs, fats etc. So, let's start there......

-To give your pooch a well-balanced home made dog food you need to include these basic food groups in the right proportions....
+To give your dog a well-balanced home made meal you need to include these basic food groups....

 The ratio and combinations can vary depending on the age, breed, size and activity level of your puppy or dog.

 Young puppies grow very rapidly and have specific nutritional needs that must be met in order for them to grow up healthy, and personally I wouldn't recommend feeding a young pup a homemade diet as so much of their normal growth and development depends on the nutrition they get at this stage.